blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 When [addition additional terms](#extending-terms) is not sufficient, and additional Concepts or Properties are needed, it is possible to extend the vocabulary.

-This vocabulary can be extended by defining a new identifier for the new vocabulary.
+This vocabulary is extended by defining a new identifier for the new vocabulary.
 New vocabularies MAY include other vocabularies as long as their sets of concepts, properties and terms are disjoint.

 ## Examples

 A [JSON schema of the PRIV](./priv.schema.json) is provided for convenience.
-To illustrate a request, let us take the example of a data subject wanting to know if a an organisation (and any of its partners if applicable) have any data on them, and if so, have their contact data deleted.
+To illustrate a request, let us take the example of a data subject wanting to know if a an Organization (and any of its partners if applicable) have any data on them, and if so, have their contact data deleted.

 This request can be represented with the following json data:
 ```